CIDgravity/cidg-docs/content/en/storage-providers/manage/clients/index.md

 For the purpose of customer identification when new storage deals are initiated, it is imperative to input all the Filecoin addresses associated with the client.

 {{< alert icon="tip" >}}
 You have the option to input either the short address (ID address) or the long address.
-Upon each entry, we will display the counterpart address (the one you didn't enter) for verification and confirmation.
+Upon each entry, we will display the one you didn't enter for verification.
 {{< /alert >}}

 {{< alert icon="tip" >}}